 Astrological Date: Sun at 15º Aquarius

-Imbolc (approximately February 3rd) is the first of the Spring festivals that honors the quickening of the fire in our spirits that was birthed at Yule.
+Imbolc (approximately February 3rd) is a “high winter” fire festival that honors the quickening of the fire in our spirits that was birthed at Yule.
 Corresponding with the midpoint of the fixed sign Aquarius we are in a place of transition in February.
 As the last of the air signs, dreams and visions are the essences of Aquarius.
 Imbolc is when we can take everything we dream, pour our heart and soul into it, and begin to shape our reality.
 The Aquarian vision will nourish and support the seeds of your dreams as they await the deeper level of warmth found in the compassionate waters of Pisces.

 Seasonal Focus: Rejuvenating

-Imbolc is the first of the Fire Festivals and it ignites a spark of rejuvenation within us.
+Imbolc is the first of the Fire Festivals (falling as it does after the New Year) and it ignites a spark of rejuvenation within us.
 The earth is beginning to stir from its winter slumber here in the Northern Hemisphere.
 The spark of life is renewed as the first buds of spring push through the snow and the first lambs are born.
 Take this time to practice rejuvenating self-care (think bubble baths, warm tea, or creative journaling) and regain inspiration.

 A Brief Note of the Start of the Seasons

 Just as the festival dates we celebrate can be slightly different depending on your interpretation (astronomical or secular), there is also conflicting information about when the exact start of the seasons is.
 Unlike modern calendars that define the start of a season on a Solstice or Equinox, the Celts perceived Solstices and Equinoxes as events occurring mid-season, with the seasons actually beginning and ending on the Cross Quarters.